 Foot Locker, Inc. is concerned about the safety and fair treatment of the workers who manufacture the goods the Company sells, wherever the workers are located.
 To this end, the Company has developed the following Global Sourcing Guidelines, which shall apply worldwide to the Company's suppliers.
-Foot Locker, Inc.'s Global Sourcing Guidelines require all of the Company's suppliers to respect certain employment standards that the Company believes should be universal not withstanding more relaxed standards (if any) which may be imposed by applicable local laws.
+Foot Locker, Inc.'s Global Sourcing Guidelines require all of the Company's suppliers to respect certain employment standards that the Company believes should be universal notwithstanding more relaxed standards (if any) which may be imposed by applicable local laws.

 In the selection of its suppliers, Foot Locker works hard to choose reputable business partners who are committed to ethical standards and business practices compatible with those of the Company.
-At the very minimum, Foot Locker expects its suppliers to comply with all legal requirements applicable to the conduct of their business.
+At the very minimum, Foot Locker expects its suppliers to comply, and to ensure that their subcontractors comply, with all legal requirements applicable to the conduct of their business.